 More details about the attraction are promised to surface in late May.
 The news comes as SeaWorld continues their ongoing quest to stay at the top of the thrill-ride food chain by diving deep and adding new rides that take a bite out of thrill-seekers' craving for bigger and faster roller coasters in Orlando.

 Back in 2000, SeaWorld Orlando added the first roller coaster to their arsenal.
-Its name was Kraken (watch ride video).
-Standing at 149ft tall and flying at 65 mph, this was and still is Orlando's only floorless coaster.
-Fast forward to 2009 and Manta (watch ride video) hits the Orlando theme park scene.
+Its name was Kraken.
+Standing at 149 feet tall and flying at 65 mph, this was and still is Orlando's only floorless coaster.
+Fast forward to 2009 and Manta hits the Orlando theme park scene.

-As Orlando's only head first, face down positioned coaster, it had riders gliding through the air like a giant Manta Ray.
-Now, in 2015 it has been announced that another coaster will join the SeaWorld family next year.
-So far it is only known as #NothingFaster but at 200ft tall this coaster is said to be taller, faster and longer than any other in town.
-It will now sit atop of the food chain in the Theme Park Capital of the world.
+As Orlando's only head-first, face-down positioned coaster, it had riders gliding through the air like a giant Manta Ray.
+Now, in 2015, it has been announced that another coaster will join the SeaWorld family next year.
+So far, it is only known as #NothingFaster, but at 200 feet tall, this coaster is said to be taller, faster and longer than any other in town.
+It will now sit atop of the food chain in Orlando: Theme Park Capital of the World®.

 Once complete, SeaWorld could hold the tallest, fastest, and longest Orlando roller coaster title.